Updated December 2020

-Because the market is constantly changing – and the government is constantly reacting to those changes – it is important that you clearly understand any and all laws surrounding investment properties before you begin looking at properties.
+Because the market is constantly changing — and the government is constantly reacting to those changes — it is important that you clearly understand any and all laws surrounding investment properties before you begin looking at them.
 The laws won’t suit everyone, so it’s good to be sure that the Toronto market is still right for you.

 Rental Inventory Is Low